weixiaonan1/BorderEscape/Report.md

 4. **Friendly User Interface:**

-   The background of this game is verdant lawns, blue sky, and white clouds, which makes players relaxed and delighted.
-The interface of the game is colorful and bright, which makes it children-friendly.
+   The main scene of this game is set in a city, and the scene mateiral comes from a popular game `People's Unknown Battle Ground (PUBG)`, which can make players feel familiar.
+And the game avoid any bloody or violent content to make it children-friendly.

 5. **Healthy lifestyle:**